 - 1. A completed application for admission.
-Apply online (https:// ga.fairfield.edu/apply/). - 2.
-A non-refundable \$60 application fee. - 3.
+Apply online. - 2.
+A non-refundable \$65 application fee. - 3.
 A professional resume. - 4.
 An official copy of undergraduate transcripts.

 Applications are accepted on a rolling basis.

 Application materials should be sent directly to: Committee on Graduate Admission Dolan School of Business Fairfield University 1073 North Benson Road Fairfield, CT 06824